a1383n/dns_reverse_proxy/README.md

 The DNS Reverse Proxy can be configured using command-line flags.
 Here are some of the available options:

-- `--endpoint`: Specify the external API to resolve IP address
+- `--endpoint`: Specify the external API to resolve the IP address
-- `--port`: Specify the port that DNS server should listen on
+- `--port`: Specify the port that the DNS server should listen on
 - `--debug`: Enable debug mode

 Example:
 ```sh
 ./dns-reverse-proxy --endpoint http://127.0.0.1:8000 --port 53
 ```
+### To-Do:
+- [ ] Improve error handling and optimize for serving high amounts of traffic
+- [ ] Implement DoH (DNS over HTTPS), DoT (DNS over TLS), DoQ (DNS over QUIC), and DNSCrypt for secure communication
+- [ ] Add memory caching for faster response times
+- [ ] Add JSON support for configuration and logging
+- [ ] Implement rate limiting to prevent abuse
+- [ ] Enhance logging and monitoring for better insights
+- [ ] Support IPv6
+- [ ] Implement load balancing for better distribution of traffic
+- [ ] Optimize DNS query performance
+- [ ] Implement a robust access control and authentication system
+- [ ] Improve documentation and provide comprehensive usage guides

 ## Contributing